Mediation

-Mediation, as used in law, is a form of alternative dispute resolution resolving disputes between two or more parties with concrete effects.
-Typically, a third party, the mediator, assists the parties to negotiate a settlement.
-Disputants may mediate disputes in a variety of domains, such as commercial, legal, diplomatic, workplace, community, and family matters.

 The term mediation broadly refers to any instance in which a third party helps others reach an agreement.
 More specifically, mediation has a structure, timetable, and dynamics that "ordinary" negotiation lacks.
 The process is private and confidential, possibly enforced by law.
 Participation is typically voluntary.
-The mediator acts as a neutral third party and facilitates rather than directs the process.
-Mediation is becoming a more peaceful and internationally accepted solution to end the conflict.
-Mediation can be used to resolve disputes of any magnitude.
+The mediator acts as a neutral third party and facilitates rather than directs what the outcome of the process must be.